 With so many online threats, network vulnerabilities, and IT security gaps, the role of the chief information security officer (CISO) has never been more important.
-The role is in such high demand that it’s tough to fill so many immediate openings, ultimately leaving many IT leaders asking: What exactly is a V-CISO, and how can it benefit my organization?
+The role is in such high demand, however, that it can be difficult to source this executive-level individual without expanding your search to virtual candidates—be they individuals or third-party organizations.

 The Dawn of the Virtual CISO